Last update: 2022-05-23

 Many visitor policies have changed during this time.
-Please find answers to frequently asked questions about visiting our hospitals, clinics and doctor offices; how to contact a loved one at a Sharp hospital; and cancellation of classes, events and hospital tours.
+Please find answers to frequently asked questions about visiting our hospitals, clinics and doctor offices; and how to contact a loved one at a Sharp hospital.

 - What is the visitor policy at Sharp hospitals?